 Tableau is also the name of the American company that has developed the business intelligence tool.
 Presently, it is one of the best tools in the data science industry.

-What is a business intelligence tool?
+What is a Business Intelligence Tool?

 Business intelligence tools provide methods and strategies to collate past, current, and future (predictive) data and generate useful business insights for data analysis and making essential business decisions.
-BI tools can easily handle a large amount of data from various data sources.
-The data can be structured or unstructured.
+BI tools can easily handle a large amount of data from various data sources, and the data can be structured or unstructured.

-- Present Data in Visual Form
+- Present data in visual form.

-- Custom Report Generation
+- Custom report generation.

 Why Tableau?
-Is it worth learning Tableau?
+Is it Worth Learning?

 What is Tableau?

-Anything showed as a visual just register in our minds better than text.
-Further, Tableau can calculate all the fields like average, median, mean, standard deviation, variance, etc for you.
-For more complex charts, you may need some knowledge on writing simple queries, for example sorting based on multiple conditions, or grouping data based on different factors.
+Anything showed as a visual just registers in our minds better than text.
+Further, Tableau can calculate all the fields like average, median, mean, standard deviation, variance, etc. For more complex charts, you may need some knowledge on writing simple queries.

+For example, sorting based on multiple conditions or grouping data on the basis of different factors.
 Still, for the most part, you will not write anything.
 Just drag and drop!
-Apart from the fact that Tableau is flexible, secure, fast and powerful, here are the following features that give it the edge over any other BI tool –
+Apart from the fact that Tableau is flexible, secure, fast and powerful, here are some features that give it the edge over other popular BI tools:

-- Highly interactive solution with real-time data analysis and data blending
+- Highly interactive solution with real-time data analysis and data blending.

-- No coding or technical skills required
+- Requires no coding or technical skills.

-- Easy integration with R and Python
+- Easy integration with R and Python.

-- Easy to learn and fun to use
+- Easy to learn and fun to use.

-- Mobile support
+- Mobile support is available.

-- Interactive dashboard
+- Interactive dashboard.

-- Enables faster project completion
+- Enables faster project completion.

-- Each version comes with new capabilities based on user suggestions
+- Each version comes with new capabilities.

-- Great community support and documentation
+- Great community support and superb documentation.

 Tableau Product Suite

-Here is what you get in the Tableau product suite –
+Here is what you get in the Tableau Product Suite: